vjFaLk/valmik-in/content/about-me.md

 title = "About Me"
 date = "2019-12-22"
 +++

-I like being a techology generalist and have a keen interest in DevOps and automation.
-I particularly enjoy exploring new domains of work and incorporating them with technology.
-Love everything Open Source.
+I'm a technology generalist with a focus on DevOps.
+I enjoy exploring new business domains and incorporating them with technology.
+I love everything Open Source.
+I believe communication is key to solving most problems in life

 When I'm not working, I'm -